Finite element error analysis for measure-valued optimal control problems governed by a 1D wave equation with variable coefficients: Discrete control problem

 The first term {on the right in the last inequality} converges to zero according to {the error estimate} \eqref{eesv11}.
 The convergence of the second term follows from the weak-star-to-strong continuity of $S\colon \M\rightarrow {\mathcal{Y}}$ and the stability of {$\pi_h^1$ in $V$.} Finally, property \eqref{galerkin ort} for $\tilde{w}=w$ implies the convergence of the last term.
-Then \eqref{conv_tracking} and the weak-star lower semicontinuity of $\|\cdot\|_{\M}$ in $\M$ implies